 The Australian Wine Research Institute Ltd in Adelaide, South Australia provides metabolomic services for a wide range of biological species including those associated with the food and beverage industries (www.awri.com.au/research_and_development/metabolomics_facility).
 Read more...

 The Metabolomics Australia Centre for Metabolomics (http://www.cmca.uwa.edu.au/facilities/metablomics-australia) provides metabolomic services for all areas of the life sciences.

 Murdoch University offers a strong focus on fungal metabolomics and high resolution mass spectrometry (www.murdoch.edu.au/Research-capabilities/Separation-Science-and-Metabolomics-Laboratory/Areas-of-research/) Read More...

 The University of Queensland offers specialised expertise in metabolomic engineering and fluxomics at the Australian Institute for Bioengineering and Nanotechnology (http://www.aibn.uq.edu.au/metabolomics-australia).
 Read More...

 We invite you to take a tour of our unique facility and directly experience the services, platforms, technology and expertise we have to offer.
-Or book a confidential meeting with our Head of Analytics to discuss your project and see what services we can offer you.
+Or book a confidential meeting with one of the Node Leaders to discuss your project and see what services we can offer you.